cdktf/cdktf-provider-cloudflare/docs/workerVersion.python.md

 Available values: "none", "404-page", "single-page-application".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/worker_version#not_found_handling WorkerVersion#not_found_handling}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.13.0/docs/resources/worker_version#not_found_handling WorkerVersion#not_found_handling}

 ---

 ###### `run_worker_first`<sup>Optional</sup> <a name="run_worker_first" id="@cdktf/provider-cloudflare.workerVersion.WorkerVersionAssetsOutputReference.putConfig.parameter.runWorkerFirst"></a>

-- *Type:* typing.List[str]
+- *Type:* typing.Mapping[typing.Any]

-Contains a list path rules to control routing to either the Worker or assets.
+When a boolean true, requests will always invoke the Worker script.

+Otherwise, attempt to serve an asset matching the request, falling back to the Worker script.
+When a list of strings, contains path rules to control routing to either the Worker or assets.
 Glob (*) and negative (!) rules are supported.
 Rules must start with either '/' or '!/'.
 At least one non-negative rule must be provided, and negative rules have higher precedence than non-negative rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/worker_version#run_worker_first WorkerVersion#run_worker_first}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.13.0/docs/resources/worker_version#run_worker_first WorkerVersion#run_worker_first}

 ---